 What is Epidemic Sound?

-About a year ago I decided it was time to step up my audio game and I discovered a company out of the Netherlands called Epidemic Sound.
-It’s a subscription-based music service built specifically for YouTubers, and well, it’s glorious.
-Epidemic Sound has one of the largest audio libraries anywhere on the Internet (33,000 tracks at the time of this writing) and for one small monthly fee ($15), individual YouTube creators like me have access to all of it.
+Back when I was just getting serious about video production, I discovered a company out of the Netherlands called Epidemic Sound.
+It’s a subscription-based music service built specifically for content creators (YouTube, Tik Tok, Instagram, etc), and well, it’s glorious.
+Epidemic Sound has one of the largest audio libraries anywhere on the Internet (35,000 tracks at the time of this writing) and for one small monthly fee ($15), individual creators like me have access to all of it.
 Unlimited access.

 The pros and cons of being an Epidemic Sound subscriber

-I’ve been using this service for exactly 13 months now (my YouTube channel can be found here) and I’ve got quite a bit to say about the experience of being a subscriber.
-Let’s just jump in with a brutally honest “pros and cons” list highlighting everything you’d want to know to help you determine if Epidemic Sound is a right fit for you.
+I’ve been using this service for a few years now (my YouTube channel can be found here) and I’ve got quite a bit to say about the experience of being a subscriber.
+Without dragging this out longer than it needs to be, let’s just jump in with a brutally honest “pros and cons” list highlighting everything you’d want to know to help you determine if Epidemic Sound is a right fit for you.

 Pro: The eclectic library